I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 This is what I resisted the most.
 Oh, we can just co-sleep if our rental doesn’t have a crib!

-So, I quickly caved and purchased a travel crib.
+So, I caved and purchased a travel crib.

-It compacts small enough that tossing it in the trunk of our car will be easy.
-It will go unnoticed… until it helps us all get a full night’s sleep when it will be deeply loved.
+It compacts small enough that tossing it in the trunk of our car has been easy.

 6. Packing Cubes for Containing Tiny Clothes